NPB Bullpen Management Evolution - From Winning Patterns to Ultimate Specialization

 Deepening Specialization and Long Relief

 As starting pitcher innings declined in the 2010s, 'long relievers' covering innings 4-6 became essential bridges to the winning pattern.
 Left-handed specialists for one-batter matchups also became standard, though MLB's 2020 three-batter minimum rule banned such usage.
 NPB hasn't adopted this rule but debates it.
-Modern NPB games routinely feature 4-5 relievers, making bullpen depth a decisive team strength.
+NPB games in the 2020s routinely feature 4-5 relievers, making bullpen depth a decisive team strength.

 The Opener Experiment